nwg-piotr/azote/README.md

 ### No pictures in thumbnails / display preview

-As well pictures as displays preview inherit from the Gtk.Button class.
+As well thumbnails, as displays preview inherit from the Gtk.Button class.
 In case you don't see images inside them, please make sure that button images are turned on in the `~/.config/gtk-3.0/settings.ini` file:

 ```bash